Band Pricing

 Every buyer that becomes part of the buyer engagement can potentially participate in the competition for our home, and be converted into offers down the line!

-Indeed that is correct; but according to Rightmove, 70% of buyers pay up to 20% more than they initially expected to pay.
+According to Rightmove, 70% of buyers pay up to 20% more than they initially expected to pay.
 And interestingly, according to an article published on the Hamptons website, approximately 13% of viewings conducted across England and Wales in 2023 were of homes above the purchaser’s budget.
 In London and the Southeast, this number was 17% in the same year.
 Click here to read the full article.

 Social proof affirmation will work in our favour